Sustainability

 We are increasing the flexibility of our programs in response to the COVID-19 pandemic, including expanding eligibility for working from home to include all employees and provisionally introducing a flextime system with no core time.
 Looking ahead to the post-COVID-19 age, we have also launched a project team to review potential new workstyles.
 We aim to boost efficiency and allow more flexible workstyles, including promoting paperless operations and determining what offices will suit the “new normal.”

-J-SLIM operational reform activities
+J-Muscle operational reform activities

 Revitalizing worksites through small group activities (J1 activities)